Skip to content

 Converting ad insertion markers with Flussonic

-Flussonic can convert ad insertion markers that come with an input stream into another format and pass them to the output stream.
+When input and output stream formats are the same, the markers pass through Flussonic without changes.
+If the output format is different, Flussonic can convert ad insertion markers that come with an input stream into another format and pass them to the output stream.

-• from VANC SCTE-104 — to MPEG-TS SCTE-35, HLS SCTE-35 or DASH AWS
+SDI SCTE-104 MPEG-TS SCTE-35, HLS AWS, HLS SCTE-35, DASH AWS

 Setting up conversion of ad insertion markers

-To set up ad markers convertion:
+To set up ad markers conversion:

-• Enable reading of ad insertion markers from the input stream
+• Enable reading of ad insertion markers from the input stream.

 This can be done by editing the input stream settings.